MediciHouse07/Learning_Records/README.md

 YYYY/MM/DD:✍💫 Means at the date, you finish it by reading document, and the purpose is to get some concept quickly <br>
 ####/#####: Means the partial part that you have finished for the whole class, from 00:00 to ##:##, for other situation, it will not be marked in this way. <br>
 💲: Represents an research article or an project <br>
+🌟: Represents a general idea is come from this article

 # Possible course that will be added
 - Financial Market https://www.youtube.com/watch?v=WQui_3Hpmmc&list=PL8FB14A2200B87185&index=1